 So what exactly is “transitional” about this fossil?
 Why do the authors call it a “chimera”?
 Longrich explains, “It moves like a snake, but it doesn’t feed like a snake.”
 This study deals primarily with the skull and has nothing to do with the presence or absence of legs.
 The shape of the teeth, the way they are implanted into the jaw, and the presence of an “intramandibular joint”4 are features consistent with snake jaws.
 An intramandibular joint allows the front part of a snake’s lower jawbone to rotate slightly relative to the back part of the jawbone.
 However, the upper jawbone, in contrast to the usual snake anatomy, seems “firmly united with the skull,” which would have made Coniophis unable to unhinge the mouth to swallow huge prey whole.5

 Lizards and snakes have enough similarities to be classified in the same group of reptiles—the squamates.
-In fact, as the authors themselves indicate, snakes are really a specialized form of lizard.
-There are also legless varieties of non-snake lizards.
+In fact, the evolutionary authors themselves think that snakes are really a specialized form of lizard.
+(We believe this is an oversimplification, for despite their many similarities lizards and snakes have a number of distinctive differences.6) There are also legless varieties of non-snake lizards.
 Some snakes have some hip- and leg-like bones, though only inside the body.
 Many experts—even creation scientists—believe it is quite possible snakes once had legs.
-For instance, Rick Teepen—who presents the “Snakes Alive” presentation at the Creation Museum—explains, “I believe snakes may have had legs thousands of years ago (not millions of years ago),”6 and his conviction rests not just on the fact that some snakes have leg-like bones internally but on God’s Word.
+For instance, Rick Teepen—who presents the “Snakes Alive” presentation at the Creation Museum—explains, “I believe snakes may have had legs thousands of years ago (not millions of years ago),”7 and his conviction rests not just on the fact that some snakes have leg-like bones internally but on God’s Word.
 Indeed, God’s eyewitness account of His curse upon the serpent after Satan used its body to deceive Eve, recorded in Genesis 3:14, includes some sort of change in serpent characteristics.
 God said to the serpent, “Because you have done this, you are cursed more than all cattle, and more than every beast of the field; on your belly you shall go, and you shall eat dust all the days of your life.”
 This could indicate—if the “Genesis 3 serpent” was a snake—that snakes had legs before that time.